NEAR-Balkans/h00kd-docs/docs/overview.md

 H00kd user flow is performed by two actors (Issuers and collectors):

-- **Issuers**: Are event organizers and are responsible for:
+### Issuer
-  - Creating event's h00k: Providing all the details of the event for the creation of the h00k (check [guide](./user-guide/how-to-create-event))
+The issuer(event organizer) is responsible for creating event's h00k by providing all the details then submit the form to the contract deployed on Near chain.
+After, the event created the owner can generate private keys mapped with the event then distribute them to the collectors either, to claim a h00k or to create a new Near account and claim.
-  - Generating keys: Generating different types of keys depending on the distrbution method (check [How to generate claim keys](./user-guide/how-to-generate-keys-claim) & [How to generate account creation keys](./user-guide/how-to-generate-keys-create)).
+When the event is done, the issuer can close it and get back the amount of the hooks not claimed.
-  - Closing an event once the organizers decide to end the distribution process
+Read more about issuer [guide](issuer-guide/how-to-create-event)

-- **Collectors**: Are event attendees and are granted the possibility to:
+### collector
-  - Claim h00ks using the QRCode or links provided for them by the issuers
+Event attendees can claim h00ks using the QRCode or links provided for them by the issuers.
+The h00ks claimed are displayed on the gallery and Near wallet dashboard.
-  - View their h00ks on their gallery page
+Read more about collector [collector](collector-guide/claim)